Reminder: April 15th is the last day to make your IRA Contributions for the previous tax year.

 Many people are surprised to find out that you end up with the exact same number of spendable dollars (after taxes), assuming you are in the same tax bracket when you’re funding your IRA as when you’re withdrawing the funds.
 So, the old saying, “It’s better to pay tax on the seed than the harvest” doesn’t really hold water…unless you’re in a higher tax bracket during harvest time.
 Let’s look at an example:

-Suppose you are in the 25% tax-bracket and you have $6,000 of gross income to contribute to an IRA.
+Suppose you are in the 25% tax-bracket (this bracket is now 22%, but let’s stick with 25% for this example) and you have $6,000 of gross income to contribute to an IRA.
 You could put all $6,000 in a traditional IRA, since you would get a tax-deduction and, therefore, not owe any taxes.
 Alternatively, you could pay your taxes: $6,000 minus 25% = $4,500 and deposit that amount in a ROTH IRA.
 Remember that whatever the ROTH grows to will all be tax-free, whereas future withdrawals from the Traditional IRA will all be taxable.

 |Roth IRA||Traditional IRA|